mathspp/mathspp/pages/02.blog/solving-wordle-with-apl/item.md

 Linked: # ←→ path/to/Wordle
 ```

-!!!
 As an exercise, try modifying the function `Filter` by deleting any one of the four functions that it uses.
-!!!
 By doing so and then running the function `Filter` with some inputs,
-!!! you will be able to spot the kinds of mistakes that the function does when it skips one step.
+you will be able to spot the kinds of mistakes that the function does when it skips one step.

+# Conclusion

+This article showed you how you can use APL to help you solve Wordle,
+making use of the fact that APL is array-oriented to make it easier to handle the matrix with all the possible words.

+In implementing a function to filter the candidate words,
+we broke up the criteria we had into four smaller predicates that make it easier to reason about what we are doing and that make it easier to implement.

+The code we wrote showcased the array-oriented paradigm of APL, a couple of non-trivial use cases for _inner product_, and _progressive membership_, a variation of the built-in function _membership_ `∊`.

 [wordle-python]: /blog/solving-wordle-with-python